 How to watch the Perseids

-The Perseids can be observed from late July until late August, peaking around 12 August (The 2017 Perseids will peak on the night of August 12 and early morning hours of August 13.
-This year, the moon may hinder a good view of the meteor shower but some astronomers claim that it would be the brightest meteor shower for years as a compensation).
+The Perseids can be observed from late July until late August, peaking around 12 August (The 2018 Perseids will peak on the night of August 12 and early morning hours of August 13.
+This year, the thin crescent moon will set early in the evening leaving dark skies for what should be an excellent show.
+Best viewing will be from a dark location after midnight.).
 During the peak of the shower, hundreds of meteorites can be seen every hour.
 To make the most of the experience, you need to go to a place with minimal artificial light (as far as possible from cities and villages).
 It’s the perfect opportunity to combine the meteor shower with a night picnic – just pack a meal, find a nice patch of grass and enjoy!
 You can see the Perseids meteor shower best in the northern hemisphere and down at the mid-southern latitudes.

 The meteors are called Perseids because when we look at the sky it appears they come from the constellation Perseus.
 In Western European countries, they are known as ‘the tears of Saint Lawrence’, due to the fact that the Perseids peak on the night of the Catholic holiday celebrating St. Lawrence.
 In fact, the shooting stars we see in the sky are part of the comet Swift-Tuttle.

 Organize a night picnic in a dark area, far from the city.
 Bring some food, beer, and blankets and indulge in sweet chats with friends in between the shooting stars.
 You can make a list of your wishes and tick them off once they have been assigned to a certain meteor.